How to Rotate Text in PDFs Using C# | IronPDF

 using System.Linq;

-// Import the PDF document from a file
+// Import PDF

 PdfDocument pdf = PdfDocument.FromFile("multi-page.pdf");

-// Set rotation for the first page (0-based index) to 90 degrees clockwise
+// Set rotation for a single page

 pdf.SetPageRotation(0, PdfPageRotation.Clockwise90);

-// Set rotation for multiple pages (pages 2, 3, and 4) to 270 degrees clockwise
+// Set rotation for multiple pages

-// Set rotation for all pages in the document to 180 degrees clockwise
+// Set rotation for the entire document

 pdf.SetAllPageRotations(PdfPageRotation.Clockwise180);